This is one of the driest places on the planet which translates into an extremely desolate landscape.

 Apart from Death Valley, this desert also features another amazing feat of nature referred to as the “Devils Playground.”
 This area consists of over 40 miles (64 kilometers) of dunes and salt flats.

-This fascinating area is part of the Mojave National Preserve and located near the town of Baker, California.
+This fascinating area is part of the Mojave National Preserve and is located near the town of Baker, California.

 14. It’s home to the world’s largest thermometer